randallard/odbc-address-verify-and-update-docs/index.md

 ## Introduction

-This application assists in collecting client addresses from the database, saving them to a csv file for processing with a service, such as PeachTree, then using the files returned but the service to update the database.
+This application assists in collecting client addresses from the database, saving them to a csv file for processing with a service, such as PeachtreeData, then using the files returned by the service to update the database.